Using the TreeView Control and a DataList to Create an Online Image Gallery

 The application we are creating here has two components:

-A TreeView control that lists the folders rooted at some specified folder, and
+- A TreeView control that lists the folders rooted at some specified folder, and

-A data Web control to list the files in the selected folder.
-For this article we'll use a DataList, but in other
+- A data Web control to list the files in the selected folder.
+For this article we'll use a DataList, but in other scenarios a GridView, DetailsView, FormView, or Repeater might make more sense.

-The .NET Framework contains a plethora of classes for working with the file system; these classes are found in the System.IO namespace.
+The .NET Framework contains a plethora of classes for working with the file system; these classes are found in the System.IO

 (There are a bevy of FAQs on this namespace at ASPFAQs.com.)

-One such class is DirectoryInfo,
+One such class is DirectoryInfo

-which has methods for returning a given directory's subdirectories (GetDirectories())
+which has methods for returning a given directory's subdirectories (GetDirectories()

 as well as a method for returning all of the files in the directory

-The following code shows how to populate the TreeView PictureTree with the folder hierarchy rooted at the
+The following code shows how to populate the TreeView PictureTree

-folder specified by the VirtualImageRoot constant.
-The AddNodeAndDescendents method is the workhorse
+folder specified by the VirtualImageRoot

 here, recursing through the folder structure.
 (For more information on recursion, check out an old article of mine -